Twilight of the hacks

 Some find it ludicrous that this dramatised PR has selected Maitlis’s star.
 I find it fitting.
 Maitlis embodies a profession whose idealistic longings have become warped and partisan.
 When she finally broke the shackles of impartiality, at the BBC all she did was tell us what we knew she already thought: that Nigel Farage is responsible for all the UK’s problems and Brexit ruined Britain.
 Whether anyone, even she, actually believes this is besides the point.
 She is the old myths of the profession set loose and gone haywire in a post-journalistic world where news now works as a strange mix of entertainment and emotional affirmation.
 Just this week, another news presenter went viral for pressing Tory leader candidate Robert Jenrick.
 What did he mean by English identity?
 Of course behind this barely veiled disdain was no actual argument.
 But that’s besides the point, the spectacle of speaking truth to power, as empty as it now is, was preserved.

 And this I suspect is why everyone now hates journalists.
-The twentieth century mistakenly blessed it with ideals of grandeur that set it on a path for self destruction.
-The industry became a vehicle for narcissists and self promotion.
+The twentieth century mistakenly blessed the industry with ideals of grandeur that set it on a path for self destruction.
+It industry became a vehicle for narcissists and self promotion.
 The moment it touched fame or notoriety, the actual work died.
 To make an actual drama about journalists would be nigh on impossible, because the best ones are strange and obsessive people who belong to the shadows.
 And besides, who needs fiction to lay bare the conceited drama of the profession?
 We are already living in that world.

 Enjoying The Critic online?
 It's even better in print